isomerpages/govtech-gobusiness-main/_covid-19/safe-management-requirements/fast-and-easy-testing-fnb.md

 7.1.
 Before commencing the swab process, the supervisor needs to ensure:

 - The worker does not display any ARI symptoms;
-- The worker does not have any contraindications (e.g. has not had any nosebleed (past 24 ho9urs), facial surgery (last 8 weeks), nasal surgery (last 4 weeks);
+- The worker does not have any contraindications (e.g. has not had any nosebleed (past 24 hours), facial surgery (last 8 weeks), nasal surgery (last 4 weeks);
 - IPC measures are observed (disinfect area after swab)
 - Swab processes of workers are of an approved standard;
 - Safe Management Measures (SMM) are observed;